 Another famous example of classical conditioning is John B. Watson's experiment in which a fear response was conditioned in a boy known as Little Albert.
 The child initially showed no fear of a white rat, but after the rat was paired repeatedly with loud, scary sounds, the child would cry when the rat was present.
-The child's fear also generalized to other fuzzy white objects resembling the rat.
+The child's fear also applied to other fuzzy white objects resembling the rat.

 Classical conditioning had a major influence on the school of thought in psychology known as behaviorism.
 Behaviorism is based on the assumption that: